 Being a truly great, transformational leader starts with understanding the impact that you and your leadership style are having on those around you.
 You need to find your strengths and your opportunities for growth.
-This is where the 360-degree survey comes in, but without asking the right questions, you’re not going to get the answers that you need for improvement, and the result will be stagnation.
+This is where the 360-degree survey comes in, but without asking the right questions, you’re not going to get the answers that you need for improvement, which leads to a stall in your leadership development.
 So, what are the most effective transformational leadership survey questions that you should include in your 360-degree survey?

 Top questions to develop your leaders